emanuele-progr/Roguelike-project/README.md

 # Expected Outcomes

 We expect the following outcomes from this project:
-- A fully functional game.
+- A fully functional game. :heavy_check_mark:
-- An integration with mobile devices and touch controls.
+- An integration with mobile devices and touch controls. :heavy_check_mark:
-- A series of usability tests.
+- A series of usability tests. :heavy_check_mark:
-- A open source release on Github and/or in play store/itch.io .
+- A open source release on Github and/or in play store/itch.io . :heavy_check_mark:
-- A good environment to test Deep reinforcement learning algorithms.
+- A good environment to test Deep reinforcement learning algorithms. :heavy_check_mark: